Self-service client installation guide

 macOS

-1. Make sure that you are applying the configuration profile to a device or a device group, not a user or a user group.
+1. Make sure that you are applying the device configuration policy to a device or a device group, not a user or a user group.

 3. Send debug information to the Adaxes support team to help them troubleshoot the issue: